GLOBAL MARKETS-Stocks, yields rise as traders balance China, oil supply

 "The small injection of stimulus by China's central bank in the ailing economy has proved largely underwhelming given the scale of the challenges erupting across sectors, but it has given investors hope there could be more to come," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.

-"There is still some expectation that Chinese authorities will step in with a more generous boost, but it appears the weakness of the yen appears to be stemming more immediate action," Streeter added.
+Analysts said concern around downward pressure on the yuan, which has lost nearly 6% against the dollar this year, is likely limiting the size and scope of rate cuts.

-While disappointment sent Asian shares lower, with Chinese blue chips .CSI300 falling 0.4% to the lowest in almost nine months and other Asian indexes also dropping, European shares opened higher.
+While disappointment sent Asian shares lower, European shares rose on Monday and U.S. stock futures also pointed to a recovery there.

-Europe's STOXX 600 .STOXX index was up 0.7% by 0914 GMT, following last week's 2.3% drop, with energy companies outperforming as oil prices rose with tightening supply from Saudi Arabia offsetting demand concerns.
-U.S. stock futures were also higher.
 ESC1, NQc1

+Europe's STOXX 600 .STOXX index was up 0.7% by 1207 GMT, following last week's 2.3% drop, with energy companies outperforming as oil prices rose with tightening supply from Saudi Arabia offsetting demand concerns.

-Oil prices edged higher on Monday after snapping a seven-week winning streak last week on concerns about Chinese demand.
-Brent LCOc1 was last up 36 cents at $85.16 a barrel, while U.S. crude CLc1 was 41 cents higher to $81.66 per barrel.
+Oil prices rose as much as $1 after snapping a seven-week winning streak last week on concerns about Chinese demand.
+Brent crude was last at $85.74 a barrel, while U.S. crude CLc1 was at $82.37.

-Longer-dated U.S. Treasury yields were up another 3-4 basis points on Monday with the 30-year yield touching a fresh 12-year high at 4.44%.
-US30YT=RR
+Longer-dated U.S. Treasury yields were up 5-7 basis points with the 30-year yield touching a fresh 12-year high at 4.44%.
+US30YT=RR Bond yields move inversely with prices.

-"It's an opportunity for Powell to give an updated assessment on economic conditions, which now appear stronger than anticipated and reinforce the case for additional rate hikes," Barclays analyst Marc Giannoni said.

-"Even so, we would be surprised if he provided specific guidance, with key August prints for employment, CPI and retail sales all to come before the September meeting."
+"People are starting to get worried about the (bond) selloff and are look ahead to (Federal Reserve Chair Jerome) Powell and what he says later this week about peak rates," said Principal Global Investors's chief global strategist Seema Shah.

-A majority of polled analysts think the Fed is done hiking, while traders are betting on just under a 40% chance of a final Fed hike by November.
+A majority of polled analysts think the Fed is done hiking, while traders are betting on a 40% chance of a final Fed hike by November.
 FEDWATCH

-The U.S. dollar, which has notched five weeks of gains helped by rising bond yields, was trading flat on Monday against a basket of peers, just below two-month highs touched on Friday. =USD
+The U.S. dollar, which has notched five weeks of gains helped by rising bond yields, was down 0.2% on Monday against a basket of peers, just below two-month highs touched on Friday. =USD

-The ascent of the dollar and yields was weighing on gold at $1,888 an ounce XAU=, having touched a five-month low last week.
+The ascent of the dollar and yields was weighing on gold at $1,894 an ounce XAU=, after it touched a five-month low last week.
 GOL/

+Europe's benchmark TTF front-month wholesale gas contract TRNLTTFMc1 rose as high as 41 euros per megawatt hour in early trade, nearing August's 43 euro peak and was last up 3.7% at 39 euros, up 42% this month.

-Earnings were also in focus with shares in Dutch payments processor Adyen ADYEN.AS dropping another 6% on Monday, putting them on track for a 48% drop over the last three sessions, following Thursday's weak earnings which raised concerns around its valuation.
+Earnings were also in focus with shares in Dutch payments processor Adyen ADYEN.AS dropping as much as 7%.
+The shares have lost nearly half their value following Thursday's weak earnings which raised concerns around the company's valuation.

 Earnings from AI-darling Nvidia NVDA.O on Wednesday will be another major test of valuations.